ViorelsS/ViorelsS/README.md

 # Hi there, I'm Viorel! 👋

 ### About Me
 I'm a software developer with 3+ years of professional experience in fullstack development, specializing in Java and its ecosystem.
-Skilled in the tech stack, including Node.js, React.js, React Native, Java, C. Have working experience with scripting languages such Bash.
+Skilled in the tech stack, including Node.js, React.js, React Native, Java, C. Have working experience with scripting languages such Bash, Python & Powershell.
 Proficient in Linux environment and in applying DevOps best practices to develop scalable and maintainable applications.

 # 💻 Tech Stack: